BestTimesToVisit.com Logo

 culture

 Remember that the Maldives is a Muslim country.
-While resorts are very relaxed, when visiting local inhabited islands (like Dharavandhoo or Eydhafushi), dress modestly – cover your shoulders and knees.
-This shows respect for the local culture and customs.
+When visiting local islands (not resort islands), dress modestly by covering your shoulders and knees out of respect for local customs.
+Public displays of affection should also be kept to a minimum.

 packing